smtcoq/smtcoq/INSTALL.md

 #### Install SMTCoq

-Compile and install SMTCoq by using the commands:
+Compile and install SMTCoq by using the following commands in the src directory.

 ```bash
 ./configure.sh
 make
 make install
 ```

-in the src directory.

 ### Installation with official Coq 8.6 release